Short History of the Orthodox Church of the Culdees

 In the year of our Lord, 1990, at the age of 12, +Stephen first came under the tutelage of +Bishop Pastor Leroy Crouch, at the Culdees Church in Garden Grove California, while his Parents were the Landlords of the property.

-In the year of our Lord, 2000, after 10 years active as a layman in the Culdean church, and three years of a concentrated study +Stephen was anointed as a Priest and Evangelist by +Bishop Lesley Boyle.
+In the year of our Lord, 2000, after 10 years active as a layman in the Culdean church, and three years of a concentrated study +Stephen was officially anointed and ordained as a Priest and Evangelist by +Bishop Lesley Boyle.

 In the year of our Lord, 2003, +Stephen became a Chaplain for several local community organizations, performing weddings, baptisms, and communion.

 In the year of our Lord, 2003, He was made Manager of the Celts Roots Bookshop by Dr. Warren Johnson.
-From 2002 +Stephen was recognized as a scholar by Dr. Johnson and the American Institute of Theology published his works on Exegetical Theology into that advanced courses of the Western Division seminary.
+From 2002 +Stephen was recognized as a Scholar by Dr. Johnson and other board members of the American Institute of Theology who published his works on Exegetical Theology into the advanced courseware of the Western Division seminary.
 Served as a regular lecturer and Honorary Professor.

 In the year of our Lord, 2003, +Bishop Wesley Perkins and +Bishop Lesley Boyle consecrated Stephen as a Bishop of the church, having oversight of multiple assemblies throughout Orange County, San Bernardino and Riverside counties.

 In the year of our Lord, 2009, +Bishop Wesley Perkins and +Bishop Lesley Boyle ordained +Bishop Stephen as Bishop at the Netherlands, and jointly signed a letter of reference for his eventual election as Archbishop for the BENELUX jurisdiction.
 Ordination Certificate was also recieved.

-In the year of our Lord 2013, the Archbishop of Berlin, and the Chancellor of the American Orthodox Catholic Church, and other Bishops, recognized the status of the Culdean church, our seniority, precedence among Western Churches and full autonomy.
+In the year of our Lord, 2013, the Archbishop of Berlin, and the Chancellor of the American Orthodox Catholic Church, and other Bishops, recognized the status of the Culdean church, our seniority, precedence among Western Churches and full autonomy.
 They also gave permission for us to minister to their churches.
 This was an official letter of recognition and communion between the OCC and AOCC, with a reference of our good cooperation in ministry for more than five years.